-Note - your AO will attempt to fill each vacant billet; to include billets that may not be the most desired.
+Note - your AO will attempt to fill each vacant billet, including billets that may not be the most desired.

-Long-term Active Duty

-Long-term active duty is defined as active duty other than training of more than 180 consecutive days.
+Long-term Active Duty Long-term active duty is defined as active duty other than training of more than 180 consecutive days.
 Reserve officers contemplating long-term ADOS shall coordinate with their AO early in the process.
 Requests for active duty must be approved by your parent command and you must notify your AO when you take on Long-Term ADOS orders.

-By policy, SELRES members who serve on Long-Term Non-contingency ADOS (sometimes also called "voluntary T10"), are removed from their SELRES position while in this active duty status.
-Regardless of the date of termination of their Long-Term Non-Contingency ADOS orders in 2016, Reserve officers desiring a SELRES position upon release from active duty (RELAD), must submit an e-resume in order to compete for a SELRES assignment.
+By policy, SELRES members who serve on Long-Term Non-contingency ADOS (sometimes also called "voluntary Title 10"), are removed from their SELRES position while in this active duty status.
+Regardless of the date of termination of their Long-Term Non-Contingency ADOS orders in 2017, Reserve officers desiring a SELRES position upon release from active duty (RELAD) must submit an e-resume in order to compete for a SELRES assignment.

-Members involuntarily recalled under Title 10 U.S.C. § 12302 (also referred to as "Invol T10" or Long-Term Contingency ADOS) or serve on Short-Term ADOS shall continue to encumber the SELRES position assigned at the time of recall.
+Members involuntarily recalled under Title 10 U.S.C. § 12302 (also referred to as "Involuntary T10" or Long-Term Contingency ADOS) or serve on Short-Term ADOS shall continue to encumber the SELRES position assigned at the time of recall.
 Once RELAD, these members return to their SELRES status, unless otherwise subject to reassignment.
+Note: Because of limited assignment opportunities for Reserve captains, O-6s who volunteer to serve on back-to-back short-term ADOS are subject to removal from their SELRES assignments once it becomes evident they intend to remain on ADOS beyond 180 days and therefore are performing constructive long-term ADOS.